PerlAlien/Alien-Build/README.md

 library will be downloaded and built from source.

-If the environment variable `ALIEN_INSTALL_TYPE` is set, then that will be used instead of the detection logic.
+If the environment variable `ALIEN_INSTALL_TYPE` is set, then that will force a specific type of install.
+If the detection logic cannot accommodate the install type requested then it will fail with an exception.

-## gather\_system

-    $build->gather_system

-This method gathers the necessary properties from the system for using the library or tool under a system install type.

 ## download

     $build->download;

+Download the source, usually as a tarball, usually from the internet.

+Under a `system` install this does not do anything.

 ## fetch